noureddin/cuteview/README.md

 - Both PDF Reader and Image Viewer.
 - Both Touch-friendly and Keyboard-driven.
 - Distraction-free and minimal UI.
-- Dark mode (invert color and grayscale).
+- Night mode (invert color and grayscale).
 - Auto-reloading on file changes.
 - Automatic margin trimming (auto-crop).
 - Transparency.
-- Remembers the last opened page and other preferences (dark mode, auto-crop, transparency) per PDF file.
+- Remembers the last opened page and other preferences (night mode, auto-crop, transparency) per PDF file.

 Written in Python 3 using Qt 5 (PyQt5).